jdbrice/vpdCalibration/README.md

 ###paramsLegend
 * Default : {""}
 * Vector of parameter legend names to use when comparing parameter files.
 Does not use the baseName prefix.

+###mapTriggerToTof
+* Default : false
+* Determines wether or not the trigger (bbq and mxq ) channels will me mapped to tof channels.
+When producing final calibrations for the the trigger electronics, set this to false!

+###channelMap
+* Default : ""
+* The file containg the trigger to tof channel map.
+See the offline database for details on the format.
+If not given then <mapTriggerToTof> should be set to false.

 ###dataDir